Control flow

 my $d = 0; say (1, (unless 1 { $d += 42; 2; }), 3, $d); # says "(1 3 0)"

-, but tests for definedness rather than
+The with statement is like if, but tests for definedness rather than

-truth, and it topicalizes on the condition, much like given
+truth, and it topicalizes on the condition, much like given:

 with "abc".index("a") { .say } # prints 0